chrispaynter/architecture/DDD/Bounded Contexts.md

 ## Single Source of Truth

-- We often try to keep data owned and available from a single source of truth.
+- We often try to keep data (i.e our Domain entities) owned and available from a single source of truth.
 -